 "We care about you.
 Which is a good thing because you don't seem to care about anything anymore."

 "Yeah, well how about you lose your mom and your sister?
 See how you like it."
 Dawn spun away from both of them and walked away.
 She blinked back hot tears.
 Lisa had been her closest friend.
-They had told each other everything.
+They'd told each other everything.
 And she'd thought that Kevin was becoming more than just a classroom chum.
 But it was obvious they looked down on her now.
 She already felt lonely.
 Being the slayer really sucked sometimes.

 Faith was waiting out front for her.
 "Hey kid.
 What's got you so upset?"